-We have introduced 'Roles' as a way of being able to categorize your learning to your different areas or scope of work.
+We have introduced Roles as a way of being able to categorise your learning to your different areas or scope of work.

 For example you might set a Role as GP for your GP work and another as Teacher for your role as a teacher of medical students.

 You can then add further tags such as Clinical and Managerial, and these can be attached to a Role.